Kathleen Folbigg: Patrick Allen

 Patrick Allen Folbigg was born on 3 June 1990.
 Craig remained at home to help care for his wife and baby for three months after the birth.
 On 18 October, Folbigg put Patrick to bed.
 Craig was awakened by the sounds of his wife screaming and found her standing at the baby's cot.
-He noticed the child wasn't breathing and attempted to revive him by cardiopulmonary resuscitation.
+He noticed the child was not breathing and attempted to revive him by cardiopulmonary resuscitation.
 An ambulance was called and Patrick was taken to hospital.
 He would later be diagnosed to be suffering from epilepsy and cortical blindness, though the apparent life-threatening event would go unexplained.
-He died four months later due to seizures.
+He died four months later (February 13, 1991) due to seizures.
 On 18 February 1991, Folbigg telephoned her husband at work to report Patrick's death, saying "It's happened again!"

 Sarah Kathleen

 Following their second loss, the couple moved to Thornton, New South Wales, a suburb of Maitland.
 Sarah Kathleen Folbigg was born on 14 October 1992, and died on 29 August 1993, aged 10 months.